Langevin equation with potential of mean force: The case of anchored bath

-On the other hand, in Refs.~\cite{Vroy,Vroy2} it was argued that a Langevin equation actually can be recovered from the first principles, but only at the expense of the noise and the dissipation kernel being position-dependent and with a modified fluctuation-dissipation relation.
+On the other hand, in Refs.~\cite{Vroy,Vroy2,Lee} it was argued that a Langevin equation actually can be recovered from the first principles, but only at the expense of the noise and the dissipation kernel being position-dependent and with a modified fluctuation-dissipation relation.
 That conclusion seems to corroborate the earlier results for a system of several Brownian particles~\cite{DO}.
 Using a different approach, a generalized Langevin equation with an additional dissipation force, independent of the system's velocity, was suggested in~\cite{Netz}.

 In all studies cited above, the derivation of the Langevin equation with a PMF was addressed for many-particle systems with internal forces, which significantly complicates the analysis.
 In this paper we consider a model where the system is a single Brownian particle with no internal degrees of freedom.
 In that case, as we mentioned above, a translationally-invariant bath is passive due to symmetry, and thus the PMF is redundant.
 In our model, the translational invariance of the bath is broken by on-site (or anchor) potentials applied to the particles of the bath.
 Such a bath is not passive; it exerts a systematic average force on a fixed system.
 Our goal is to determine how this force affects the Langevin equation for the system.